Bellybutton (album): Background

 Manning and Sturmer had known each other since high school.
 Sturmer had initially become the group's drummer but transitioned into one of the group's vocalists and songwriters.
 Manning joined Beatnik Beatch after the band's keyboardist had quit.
 Manning and Sturmer soon began collaborating, writing compositions that were stylistically different from the songs the band was producing at the time.
 Soon after the group released its eponymous debut album in 1989, Manning and Sturmer left the group to continue songwriting with one another.

 Falkner had originally put a newspaper advertisement looking for “like-minded musicians”.
 Manning responded to Falkner's ad and the two met to collaborate.
 Nothing initially came out of the meeting.
 However, once Manning and Sturmer had left Beatnik Beatch, Manning got back in touch with Falkner to see if he was interested.
 Falkner was persuaded by the prospect of a major-label deal.

 Songwriting and production

 Despite the recent major-label deal, the songwriting sessions were tumultuous in nature.
 Falkner describes not getting along with Sturmer.
 Falkner claims Manning had warned him about Sturmer's strong personality.
 He also claims that Manning and Sturmer's relationship was difficult despite the songwriting partnership.
 Falkner recalled Manning going up to him in tears and exclaiming, “Screw this, It’s too hard.”

 The album was recorded at Schnee Studios in North Hollywood.
 Falkner performed the majority of the bass tracks on the album; the group was also accompanied by Steven Shane McDonald.
-The album was produced by Albhy Galuten (who achieved fame for his work producing the Bee Gees' album Saturday Night Fever) and engineer Jack Joseph Puig.
+The album was produced by Albhy Galuten (who achieved fame for producing the Bee Gees' album Saturday Night Fever) and engineer Jack Joseph Puig.